UtsavTrivedi16/PaceMakerController/README.md

 # Compsys303 Assignment 2
-This assignment involves designing a pacemaker controller on a Altera(DE2-115) FPGA with two modes.
+This assignment involves designing a pacemaker controller on a softcore NIOS 2 processor implemented on a Altera(DE2-115) FPGA. with two modes.
 Refer to presentation for design information.

 ## Run instructions